-Today (18th May) is International Museum Day, and this year’s theme is “Museums and contested histories: Saying the unspeakable in museums.”
+18 May 2017 was International Museum Day, and the theme was “Museums and contested histories: Saying the unspeakable in museums.”
 This got us thinking about the aspects of history that are traditionally overlooked or forgotten.
-One of these aspects is mental health – so today, Jennifer Roxburgh from our Interpretation team shares a story about historical attitudes to mental illness.
+One of these is mental health, so here we look at historical attitudes to mental illness.

 A Tale of Two Sisters